EthanEpp/openwakeword/README.md

 import openwakeword
 from openwakeword.model import Model

-# One-time download of all pre-trained models (or only select models)
-openwakeword.utils.download_models()

 # Instantiate the model(s)
 model = Model(
     wakeword_models=["path/to/model.tflite"],  # can also leave this argument empty to load all of the included pre-trained models